RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 You can now look at some simple features inside the debugger.
 To submit the JCL job:

-1. In Solution Explorer, right-click **ZBNKSTMT.jcl**, and click **Submit JCL**.
+1. In Solution Explorer, right-click **ZBNKSTMT.jcl** and click **Submit JCL**.

-    The debugger starts, and the IDE opens **ZBNKEXT1.cbl** for debugging, with the execution point set on the first line of Procedure Division.
+    The debugger starts and the IDE opens **ZBNKEXT1.cbl** for debugging, with the execution point set on the first line of Procedure Division.

     ![](images/e8d8a4263157b617ed680be5ac7dfb40.jpg)